emberjs/website/source/blog/2015-06-18-ember-data-1-13-released.md

 - **`JSONSerializer` and `RestSerializer` have been refactored and streamlined to return JSON API payloads**
 - **`store.push` now accepts JSON API compliant payload**

-Switching to JSON API formats unlocks many new features which will be added in the 2.0 cycle, including better native pagination, filtering and metadata support.
+Switching to the JSON API format unlocks many new features which will be added in the 2.0 cycle, including better first class pagination, filtering and metadata support.

 While **using JSONSerializer, RESTSerializer and ActiveModelSerializer is not deprecated**, we consider JSON API to be the happiest of the happy paths for using Ember Data, and if you are creating a new app today and have control over the API you should be using JSON API, because it is a well designed and comprehensive solution for JSON serialization.